 Information about industry and occupation types for a person's current main job at the interview date is also contained in this release.
 Based on verbatim text fields collected during the interview, numeric industry and occupation codes are assigned by trained coders at the Bureau of the Census.
-Census uses 2003 Census Industry and Occupation Coding schemes, which were developed for the Bureau's Current Population Survey and American Community Survey.
-Users should note that FY2009 coding is comparable to the FY2002 through FY2008 coding, but not coding prior to FY2002.
+Beginning in 2010, Census uses 2007 Census Industry and 2010 Census Occupation Coding schemes instead of the 2003 versions used from FY2002 through FY2009.
+Both coding schemes were developed for the Bureau's Current Population Survey and American Community Survey.
+Users should note that coding schemes are comparable for the FY2002 through FY2009 coding, but not to the coding prior to FY2002.